FedericoSaitta/Chess_Engine/README.md

 # Chess
 Inspired from Eddie Sharick and Sebastian Lague, my first longest and proudest project so far.
-The aim is to write a chess engine that is at least around the 1700 FIDE level.
+The goal is to write a chess engine that is at least around the 1700 FIDE level.

 ## Board Representation:
 -1D Python array with integers representing pieces.